Recycling at Home

 Food & Beverage Containers — Milk, soda, water, salad dressings, cooking oil, yogurt containers, cottage cheese containers, etc.

-Metals — Aluminum cans, aluminum foil (clean), pots and pans (all metal), empty aerosol cans, aluminum cooking trays and pans (clean).
+Metals — Aluminum cans, aluminum foil (clean), empty aerosol cans, aluminum cooking trays and pans (clean).

 Cartons — Milk (including soy, almond, rice, coconut), orange or other juice, soup and broth cartons, and wine cartons.